YFCU president supports Farm Safety Week campaign

-Young Farmers’ Clubs of Ulster president, James Speers has given his full backing to the Farm Safety Week campaign that will be kicking off this coming Monday (July 24th) and explained that the YFCU is fully committed to promoting and highlighting the farm safety message.
+Young Farmers’ Clubs of Ulster President, James Speers has given his full backing to the Farm Safety Week campaign that will be kicking off this Monday (July 24th) and explained that the YFCU is fully committed to promoting and highlighting the farm safety message.

 “Farm safety is such an important issue and during the campaign we will be encouraging our members to take some time during the week to assess the safety of routine tasks,” explained James.